-G. HUD Subsidy Layering Guidelines
+F. HUD Subsidy Layering Guidelines

 All projects submitted to RIHousing that may receive LIHTCs in combination with any form of HUD housing assistance will be subject to the subsidy layering review guidelines of Section 911 of the Housing and Community Development Act of 1992.
 These requirements are designed to ensure that participants in affordable multi-family housing developments do not receive excessive compensation by combining various HUD housing assistance with assistance from other federal, state, or local agencies.
-The guideline standards are divided into 3 categories: Builder's Profit, Developer's Fee, and Syndication Expenses.
+The guideline standards are divided into 3 categories: Builder's Profit, Developer's Fee, and Syndication Expenses, and are outlined in the Developer's Handbook.
 HUD has established safe harbor and ceiling standards for each of these categories.
 LIHTC agencies may perform the subsidy layering review function provided the agency certifies to HUD that it will properly apply the guidelines.
 RIHousing has assumed these responsibilities.